petergrace1618/buying-history/README.md

 # buying-history

 ## Phase 0
 As a teenager I had a small collection of cassette tapes, but I sold them when I was 20 at a turning point in my life.
-Ten years later in 2006, I felt compelled for various reasons to rekindle my youthful past-time.
+Ten years later in 2006, I felt compelled for various reasons to rekindle my youthful pastime.
 As it was now the 21st Century and cassette tapes were nearly a forgotten relic, I started collecting on eBay and Amazon.

 ## Phase 1
 I kept track of my purchases in a text file using a format of my own devising.
 Then in 2008, while I was going to PCC for Computer Science, I wrote a one-off Java program to convert [my precious gobbledygook][2] into XML.
 I even wrote the program in pseudocode first in proper academic fashion.
 Unfortunately, I have neither the Java nor the pseudocode anymore, but the program worked beautifully.